-Three soil samples will be collected within each five-foot soil core and will be field preserved through the use an Encore sampler (or equivalent Method 5035 sampling device) before photo ionization detector (PID) headspace measurements are taken.
+From 5 feet bgs to 25 feet bgs and from 35 to 45 feet bgs three soil samples will be collected within each five-foot soil core and will be field preserved through the use an Encore sampler (or equivalent Method 5035 sampling device) before photo ionization detector (PID) headspace measurements are taken.
 After the samples have been collected and preserved using the EPA 5035 methodology, PID measurements will be taken and recorded.
 Approximately 20 grams of saturated or unsaturated soil will be placed in a self-sealing plastic bag to allow the pore space to volatilize.
 The headspace in the plastic bag will then be monitored for VOCs with the PID.
 If PID headspace measurement detects organic vapors (indicated by the presence of PID measurements greater than 10 ppm), the nearby collected soil sample(s) will be submitted for laboratory analysis.
 If organic vapors are not detected in the PID soil headspace measurements, then a minimum of one soil sample will be analyzed for chemical analysis as described below from each 5-foot core.
 After the Encore samples have been collected and preserved, and PID readings taken and recorded, the soil samples will be reviewed for classification by a California-licensed professional geologist.
+Core in these intervals will be photographed in the field.
 Visual description of soil samples will include the following information:

-- percentage of sample recovery,
+percentage of sample recovery,

-- grain size classification (USCS; percentages of gravel, sand, silt, and clay),
+- grain size classification (USCS; percentages of gravel, sand, silt, and clay);

-- color (Munsell color chart),
+- color (Munsell color chart);

-- density,
+- density;

-- odor,
+- odor;

-- · degree of moisture, and
+- degree of moisture; and

-- · depth to first encountered groundwater,
+- depth to first encountered groundwater,